-Gifts given to your spouse because of your power's employment or other activities may sometimes benefit you.
-This might occur, for example, when your spouse's employer sponsors an event to which its employees hav bring a spouse or other guest.
-You do not need to report these gifts so long at the offs were given because of your spouse's activities and were not intended a banefit you specifically or to benefit you as a United States Government employed to g., the plus-one" invitation cannot be limited to any spouses who are Government employees).
+Gifts given to your spouse because of your spouse's employment or other activities may sometimes benefit you.
+This might occur, for example, when your spouse's employer sponsors an event to which its employees may bring a spouse or other guest.
+You do not need to report these gifts so long as the gifts were given because of your spouse's activities and were not intended to benefit you specifically or to benefit you as a United States Government employee (e.g., the "plus-one" invitation cannot be limited to any spouses who are Government employees).

-10. A prospective empleyer has paid for my travel to an interview.
-Do I have to report the trave' arrangements as a gift or reimbursement?
+10. A prospective employer has paid for my travel to an interview.
+Do I have to report the travel arrangements as a gift or reimbursement?

-Yes, if the travel arran sements meet the disclosure requirements of the general rules for gifts and travel reimbursements.
+Yes, if the travel arrangements meet the disclosure requirements of the general rules for gifts and travel reimbursements.
 There is no specific reporting exclusion for items received from a prospective employer.